-"RESOLVED THAT THE 1995 STOCK INCENTIVE PLAN SET FORTH AS EXHIBIT A TO THE PROXY STATEMENT ACCOMPANYING THE NOTICE OF THE ANNUAL MEETING OF THE STOCKHOLDERS OF CHEMED CORPORATION TO BE HELD MAY 15, 1995, BE AND THE SAME HEREBY IS APPROVED AND ADOPTED."
+"RESOLVED, THAT THE 1997 STOCK INCENTIVE PLAN SET FORTH AS EXHIBIT A TO THE PROXY STATEMENT ACCOMPANYING THE NOTICE OF THE ANNUAL MEETING OF THE STOCKHOLDERS OF CHEMED CORPORATION TO BE HELD MAY 19, 1997, BE AND THE SAME HEREBY IS APPROVED AND ADOPTED."

-The affirmative vote of the holders of a majority of the voting power of the stockholders represented at the meeting will be necessary for the adoption of the foregoing resolution.
+The affirmative vote of the majority of the shares represented at the meeting, will be necessary for the adoption of the foregoing resolution, with abstentions having the effect of negative votes and broker nonvotes deemed to be absent shares.
 The approval and adoption of the Plan is not a matter which is required to be submitted to a vote of the stockholders of the Company.
-The reason for submitting such proposal to a vote of the stockholders is to meet a condition of Rule 16b-3 of the Securities and Exchange Commission which provides for an exemption from the operation of Section 16(b) of the Securities Exchange Act of 1934, as amended.
-Section 16(b) provides generally that profits realized by directors and officers from any purchase and sale (or sale and purchase) of the Company's Capital Stock within a period of less than six months are recoverable by the Company.
-Rule 16b-3 exempts from the application of Section 16(b): (i) the acquisition, expiration, cancellation or surrender to the Company of a stock option; (ii) the surrender or delivery to the Company of shares of Capital Stock as payment for the exercise of a stock option for shares of Capital Stock; and (iii) the acquisition upon the exercise of a stock option of shares of Capital Stock equal to the number of shares of Capital Stock surrendered or delivered to the Company as payment for the exercise of the option.
+The reason for submitting such proposal to a vote of the stockholders is to meet a condition of Section 162(m) of the Internal Revenue Code of 1986, as amended, which provides for the deduction of certain executive compensation in excess of \$1,000,000, and to meet the requirements of the New York Stock Exchange.
 Management has not determined what course of action it intends to take in the event of a negative vote on the proposal by stockholders.